 This meeting is being held in a wheelchair accessible location.
 To request a disability-related accommodation(s) to participate in the meeting, including auxiliary aids or services, please contact the Disability Services specialist at (510) 981-6418 (V) or (510) 981-6347 (TDD) at least three business days before the meeting date.
-Attendees at public meetings are reminded attendees may be sensitive to various scents, whether natural or manufactured, in products and that other attendees may be sensitive to various scents, whether natural or manufactured, in products and materials.
+Attendees at public meetings are reminded that other attendees may be sensitive to various scents, whether natural or manufactured, in products and materials.
 Please help the City respect these needs.

-I hereby certify that the agenda for this special meeting of the Berkeley City Council was posted at the display case located near the walkway in front of the Maudelle Shirek Building, 2134 Martin Luther King Jr. Way, as well as on the City's website, on Thursday, November 16, 2023.
+I hereby certify that the agenda for this special meeting of the Berkeley City Council was posted at the display case located near the walkway in front of the Maudelle Shirek Building, 2134 Martin Luther King Jr. Way, as well as on the City's website, on Tuesday, January 2, 2024.